LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 8.3	REPORTING PROFESSIONAL MISCONDUCT
+## Rule 8.3	REPORTING PROFESSIONAL MISCONDUCT
 (a) A lawyer who knows that another lawyer has committed a violation of the Rules of Professional Conduct that raises a substantial question as to that lawyer's honesty, trustworthiness or fitness as a lawyer in other respects, shall inform the North Carolina State Bar or the court having jurisdiction over the matter.
 (b) A lawyer who knows that a judge has committed a violation of applicable rules of judicial conduct that raises a substantial question as to the judge's fitness for office shall inform the North Carolina Judicial Standards Commission or other appropriate authority.
 (c) This Rule does not require disclosure of information otherwise protected by Rule 1.6.
 (d) A lawyer who is disciplined in any state or federal court for a violation of the Rules of Professional Conduct in effect in such state or federal court shall inform the secretary of the North Carolina State Bar of such action in writing no later than 30 days after entry of the order of discipline.
 (e) A lawyer who is serving as a mediator and who is subject to the North Carolina Supreme Court Standards of Professional Conduct for Mediators (the Standards) is not required to disclose information learned during a mediation if the Standards do not allow disclosure.
 If disclosure is allowed by the Standards, the lawyer is required to report professional misconduct consistent with the duty to report set forth in paragraph (a).

 History Note:	Authority G.S.
 84-23;
 Eff.
 July 24, 1997;
 Amended Eff.
 June 9, 2016; October 7, 2010; March 1, 2003.

-# 27 NCAC 02 Rule 8.4	MISCONDUCT
+## Rule 8.4	MISCONDUCT
 It is professional misconduct for a lawyer to:
 (a) violate or attempt to violate the Rules of Professional Conduct, knowingly assist or induce another to do so, or do so through the acts of another;
 (b) commit a criminal act that reflects adversely on the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects;
 (c) engage in conduct involving dishonesty, fraud, deceit or misrepresentation that reflects adversely on the lawyer's fitness as a lawyer;
 (d) engage in conduct that is prejudicial to the administration of justice;
 (e) state or imply an ability to influence improperly a government agency or official;
 (f) knowingly assist a judge or judicial officer in conduct that is a violation of applicable rules of judicial conduct or other law; or
 (g) intentionally prejudice or damage his or her client during the course of the professional relationship, except as may be required by Rule 3.3.

 ##### Comment